ampproject/amphtml/ads/google/a4a/docs/a4a-readme.md

 "Users can't tap on ads they can't see".
 Faster ads lead to higher viewability and therefore higher click through rates, which ultimately leads to higher advertiser conversions.

 ### Safer
 It's impossible to spread malware through advertising with AMP ads.
-Not only are visitors safer, but advertiser brand perception cannot be negative.
+Not only are visitors safer, but advertiser brand perception cannot be negative.`

 ### More Flexible
 AMP ads are designed to work on both AMP and Non-AMP webpages,  including desktop where the ad tagging library supports it. (e.g. GPT)

 # Current status

 The AMP ads format spec has been [released](https://github.com/google/amphtml/blob/master/extensions/amp-a4a/amp-a4a-format.md) and any creative developer can create AMP ads.
-In order for ads to get preferred treatment on AMP pages, ad server support is required.
-Advertisers using DoubleClick or  AdSense can  already deliverprogrammatic AMP ads to publisher AMP pages.
-Publishers using  DFP (DoubleClick for Publishers) can already deliver their own AMP ads.
-Advertisers or publishers using other ad providers  can implement AMP ads with the help of a signing service like CloudFlare.
-Cloudflare provides AMP ad verification services, enabling any independent ad provider to deliver faster, lighter, and more engaging ads.
+A number of ad providers are working on automatically converting ads to AMP ads whenever possible. e.g. AdSense.

 Here is how you can participate.
-If you are a:
+If you are:

 ## Publishers

 If publishers want to serve their direct-sold ad formats they must create the ads in[ A4A format](https://github.com/google/amphtml/blob/master/extensions/amp-a4a/amp-a4a-format.md) (or use a creative agency), and deliver them using an AMP ad supported ad server.

+The following adservers support serving AMP ads at the moment:
+1. DoubleClick for Publishers
+2. TripleLift
+3. Dianomi

 ## Creative Agencies

 If you are a creative agency, please express interest via [this form](https://goo.gl/forms/P2zpQT3aIEU1UsWj2) so we can include you in any outreach that's AMP ads-related.

-## Ad Networks
+## Ad Networks/ Ad Servers

-Please refer to the [Network Implementation Guide](./Network-Impl-Guide.md)
+Please refer to the [Network Implementation Guide](./Network-Impl-Guide.md) Ad networks and ad servers can integrate with [Cloudflare](https://blog.cloudflare.com/firebolt/) who provide an AMP ad verification services, enabling any independent ad provider to deliver faster, lighter, and more engaging ads.